The History Guy

 2. Grenada was America's first military victory since well before the Vietnam War.

-3. This was the first time since before World War 2 that an avowed Communist/Marxist government had been replaced with a pro-Western one.
+3. This was the first time since before World War Two that an avowed Communist/Marxist government had been replaced with a pro-Western one.
 It should be noted though, that some governments which the United States and her allies claimed were communist (like the Arbenz government of Guatemala and the Mossadegh regime in Iran) did fall due to covert American (CIA) action.
-Again, I do not count them since they did not officially proclaim allegiance to the communist ideology or become overt allies of other communist nations.
+Again, we do not count them since they did not officially proclaim allegiance to the communist ideology or become overt allies of other communist nations.

 SOURCES: